 Pandemic Influenza is a worldwide outbreak of a new type of flu.
 This flu virus would be different than the normal, seasonal flu virus that affects people every year.
 Because the virus is new, it is expected that many people will become sick and that the virus will be easily passed from person-to-person.
 Pandemic flu may cause serious illness and affect many parts of the world in a short amount of time.

 - The H1N1 ("Swine") Flu of 2009 was the most recent pandemic, which caused widespread illness in the U.S. during the Spring and Fall of 2009.
-Current estimates on the total number of deaths associated with H1N1 are unavailable at this time.
 For more information on H1N1 Flu and MHD's response to the 2009 H1N1 pandemic, click here.

 - The Hong Kong Flu of 1968 was the mildest of the pandemics and made it to the U.S. by September of 1968, with widespread illness taking place around December.
 The highest number of deaths occurred between December of 1968 and January of 1969, estimated to be at 33,800 in the U.S. But the virus returned again in 1970 and 1972.